 Instructions for Using the ACE Tool

-Using the Accessibility Conformance Evaluation, or ACE Tool, can help expedite accessibility reviews for Electronic and Information Resources (EIR) during the procurement process.
+Using the Accessibility Conformance Evaluation (ACE) Tool helps expedite accessibility reviews for digital resources during the procurement process.

 1: Engage vendors